 "How would I know...Jesus!” he says with exasperation.

-I don’t press on, but I continue to wonder to myself about the idea that there’s a heaven.
+I don’t press on, but I continue to wonder to myself about the idea of a heaven.

 Everyone pictures themselves in an afterlife as a younger, better version of their old self surrounded by the people they love.
 I’m not mocking it, I’m just asking how this would be any different?
 Because if it’s the same stuff as worldly life, I’m afraid there wouldn't be much to look forward to.
-Even being with friends and family after a while would get old, not to mention all the other stories people like to come up with about heaven, like the one about being welcomed by multitudes of virgins feeding you delicious cakes!
+Even being with friends and family after a while would get old.

 What limitations, you ask?
-What if I don’t want to be in heaven anymore, get bored of heaven, get tired of it all and miss the grittiness of worldly life?
+For example, what if I don’t want to be in heaven anymore, get bored of heaven, get tired of it all and miss the grittiness of worldly life?
 If being unbounded is our ultimate objective, then even heaven would be unsatisfactory.

 Perhaps this is why being alive in this human form is so sacred, because only in this human form can you ever really work through your stuff and gain the freedom you ultimately seek.